 - Risks of Using Cervical Cap

-- Who Should Avoid Using the Cervical Cap?
+- Who Should Avoid Using the Cervical Cap

 Last Updated on

 When it comes to birth control, many couples largely opt for condoms and contraceptive pills.
 While condoms suffer from a slightly higher rate of failure, contraceptive pills being hormones themselves, interfere with the hormonal balance of the woman’s body.
 Other natural hormone-free options like implants and intrauterine devices (IUD) come as long-time fixtures inside the woman’s uterus, which can make it difficult to remove when necessary.
 A very safe and natural alternative to these methods is the cervical cap.
-The cervical cap, marketed as Femcap, is growing in its popularity as a contraceptive owing to its innumerable benefits over other conventional birth control methods.
+The cervical cap is growing in its popularity as a contraceptive owing to its innumerable benefits over other conventional birth control methods.

-What is a Cervical Cap?
+What Is a Cervical Cap?

 A cervical cap is a small cup-shaped reusable and temporary contraceptive device, used by women to prevent unplanned pregnancies.
-Contrary to the intrauterine barriers like IUD, the cervical cup can be inserted and removed as and when required, by the woman at any place and time.
-The cervical cap, made of medical grade silicone, is shaped like a small hat.
+Contrary to the intrauterine barriers like IUD, the cervical cap can be inserted and removed as and when required, by the woman at any place and time.
+The cervical cap, made of medical-grade silicone, is shaped like a small hat.
 It has a small dome-shaped structure encapsulated inside a loop.
 Before sexual intercourse, the woman can insert it into her vagina, in such a way that the dome covers the cervix.
 This effectively blocks the path for the sperm to enter the uterus.
 The loop-shaped structure has a broader side and a narrow side to it.
-It is gets rolled while inserting into the vagina and then uncurls back when it reached the cervix.
+It gets rolled while inserting into the vagina and then uncurls back when it reached the cervix.

-Is it Safe to Use a Cervical Cap?
+Is It Safe to Use a Cervical Cap?

 Cervical caps are safe for the body as they are latex-free and hormone-free.
-The silicone material used in manufacturing the cervical cap is of medical grade, making it a hostile surface for the growth of any micro-organism.
+The silicone material used in manufacturing the cervical cap is of medical-grade, making it a hostile surface for the growth of any micro-organism.
 However, it can be unsafe for women with a history of toxic shock syndrome or with any cut or injury in the vagina or cervical area.
 The spermicide, used along with the cervical cap, is mostly safe for women except for a few of them who have allergic reactions to it.

 Effectiveness of Cervical Cap